Back to People

 Affair with a tutor; attempted elopement (covered up)

-In early 1833 Ada had an affair with a tutor and attempted to elope; the incident was suppressed to avoid scandal.
+Ada had an affair with a tutor in early 1833 and attempted to elope after being discovered; the incident was hushed up to avoid scandal.

 Confidence